Kathy Matsui

 Kathy M. Matsui (キャシー・松井, born 1965) is a General Partner of Japan's first ESG-focused global venture capital fund, MPower Partners.

 She is a former vice chair and chief Japan strategist for global investment bank Goldman Sachs.
 She was born in California in 1965.
 She was credited by Shinzō Abe, prime minister of Japan, with having coined the term "womenomics".
-She is a graduate of Harvard University and survived breast cancer in 2001.
 She is a TEDx speaker.

 Life and career

 Matsui's parents were Japanese Christians who emigrated from Nara Prefecture in Japan to the United States in the early 1960s.
 She was born in California in 1965, where her parents ran a commercial flower nursery in Salinas Valley.
 She has three siblings, Teresa, William, and Paul.
 Growing up, she worked in the family business while attending school and taking Japanese classes on Saturdays.

 Matsui is a 1982 graduate of Gonzales High School.
 A small rural school district at the time served Gonzales, CA; Soledad, CA; Chualar, CA and the surrounding ranches and farm in central Salinas Valley.

 Matsui earned degrees in social studies from Harvard University and international affairs from Johns Hopkins University.
 In 1986 she visited Japan for the first time—two years on a Rotary scholarship at the International Christian University in Tokyo.
 Before this, she had only a weak command of the Japanese language.
 Matsui joined the Japan Strategy team of Barclays de Zoete Wedd Securities in spring 1990, just after the Japanese bubble economy peaked.
 She joined Goldman Sachs Japan in 1994, where she became managing director in 1998 and the first female partner there in 2000.

 In August 1999 Matsui published a thesis in which she coined the term "womenomics", in which she argues increasing the participation of women in the workforce as a better solution to Japan's economic stagnation than increasing immigration or the birthrate.
 At the time, 56.7% of working-age women participated in the workforce in Japan, where women's status and opportunities have ranked low compared to most other nations.
 She likened such low participation to "running a marathon with one leg".